andrew-dwyer/code-challenge/README.md

 Build Javadocs
 --------------

-Run command
+To generate javadocs run the following command.
+Javadocs will be created in date-tool\target\site\apidocs
 > mvn javadoc:javadoc
-// Javadocs will be created in date-tool\target\site\apidocs

 Use Library
 -----------